dmbarbour/wikilon/docs/ABCRT.md

 * Simplicity: scale without adding annotations to code.
 * Extra tag bit: eliminate header for more value types.

 For Wikilon, I think the 32-bit option is favorable.
-I doubt I'll want to offer more than 4GB server space to compute a single webpage, for example.
-And the pressure for users to leverage stowage isn't a bad thing.
-If implemented well, stowage should be very efficient.
-Unlike virtual memory pages, stowage frees up the address space.
+I doubt I'll want to offer more than 4GB RAM to compute any single webpage, for example.
+And the extra pressure for users to leverage stowage certainly isn't a bad thing.
+If implemented well, stowage should be very efficient: fast reads, latent batched writes, etc..
+Unlike virtual memory pages, stowage frees up the address space, so we can work with a lot more than 4GB data in the end.

 That said, the ease of scaling makes the 64-bit option very tempting.
 I occasionally read about smart phones with 32GB RAM, or servers with 512GB RAM.
 While stowage can certainly take advantage of large amounts of RAM, it still involves repeated copying of values.